Team Building

 Directions

-Gather your team for a series of five or six quick challenges that involve dexterity, coordination, and problem-solving skills.
+Gather everyone for a series of five or six quick challenges that involve dexterity, coordination, and problem-solving skills.
 Based on group size this may be an individual or a team activity.

 Set up various “challenge stations” each with a separate activity.
 If possible have a supervisor or activity leader at each station to explain the rules and record the winners.
 Each activity must be completed in under one minute.